ndsurgenor/friends-of-belvoir-park/README.md

 ## Testing

-- This site has been tested for responsiveness across different screen sizes both by utilizing Google Chrome's developer tools.
+- This site has been tested for responsiveness across different screen sizes by utilizing Google Chrome's developer tools.
 The following link provides a [Responsive Preview](https://ui.dev/amiresponsive?url=https://ndsurgenor.github.io/friends-of-belvoir-park/) of various screen sizes.
 - This site has been tested for responsiveness in 'real-world' contexts by viewing the site on widescreen desktop and laptop setups, medium-screen tablets, and smaller-screen smartphone devices.
 - This site has also been tested for responsiveness on various browsers including Chrome, Firefox, Edge and Safari.
-- Navigational links have been tested to ensure that they direct to the correct page and in the case of external links that they open in a new tab.
+- Navigational links have been tested to ensure that they direct to the correct page, and in the case of external links that they open in a new tab.
-- Paragraph text and any accompanying images have been tested to ensure they reorder correctly at various screen sizes.
+- Paragraph text and any accompanying images have been tested to ensure that they resize/reorder correctly at various screen sizes.
-- The Contact page form has been tested to ensure certain that required fields are provided when the submit button is clicked.
+- The Contact page form has been tested to ensure that required fields are complete when the submit button is clicked.
 - The Email field within the form has been tested to ensure that an email address is provided (i.e. the text includes an @ symbol) when the submit button is clicked.

 ### Validator Testing